dito010/JPVideoPlayer/README.md

 ## Features

 - [x] Cache video data at playing
-- [x] Handle play or stop video in mian-thread
+- [x] Handle play or stop video in main thread
 - [x] Excellent performance!
 - [x] Always play the video of the `UITableViewCell` in screen center when scrolling
 - [x] A guarantee that the same URL won't be downloaded several times